Baltersan Castle

 Baltersan Castle is a ruined L-plan tower house located near Maybole, South Ayrshire, Scotland.
 It was originally graded as a Category B listed building in 1971, but this was upgraded to Category A in 1995.
-It is currently for sale and is listed as at moderate risk by the Buildings at Risk Register for Scotland.
+It is listed as at moderate risk by the Buildings at Risk Register for Scotland.

 History

 The site was originally occupied by Baltersan House, owned by Egidia Blair, Lady Row, who died in 1530.
 After her death, the house was demolished.
 The remains of her tomb can be seen in nearby Crossraguel Abbey.
 Her will survives and shows she was a generous benefactor to the Abbey, relatives, friends and neighbours.
 The inscription above the door tell us that the existing tower-house was built on the site in 1584, the work of John Kennedy of Pennyglen (near Maybole) and Margaret Cathcart, his spouse.